EU approves J&J purchase of Actelion subject to conditions

-BRUSSELS EU antitrust regulators approved on Friday Johnson & Johnson's (JNJ.N) planned purchase of Actelion Pharmaceutical (ATLN.S) subject to conditions intended to ensure clinical development of insomnia drugs were unaffected.
+BRUSSELS (Reuters) - EU antitrust regulators approved on Friday Johnson & Johnson's (JNJ.N) planned purchase of Actelion Pharmaceutical (ATLN.S) subject to conditions intended to ensure clinical development of insomnia drugs were unaffected.

 The European Commission, which rules on issues of competition for the 28-member bloc, said that both companies were developing treatment for insomnia based on a novel mechanism and there would be insufficient competition in this area if one of the two research programmes were discontinued.